 If there is an extenuating circumstance that prevented you from completing your courses successfully for purposes of meeting the scholarship renewal requirements you may contact scholarships@pima.edu regarding the possibility of submitting a scholarship appeal form.
-The scholarship appeal only pertains to Pima scholarships (Pima Merit Tuition Award, Pima Excellence Tuition Award, and the Pima Earn to Learn Scholarship) and is not considered for any other aid such as federal student aid, external scholarships, Pima Foundation scholarships, etc.
+The scholarship appeal only pertains to Pima scholarships (Pima Merit Tuition Award, Pima Excellence Tuition Award and the Pima Earn to Learn Scholarship) and is not considered for any other aid such as federal student aid, external scholarships, Pima Foundation scholarships, etc.

-Guidelines for Pima Community College's Scholarship Appeal Form
+Guidelines for Pima Community College's Scholarship Appeal Form service.

-Reasons for a Scholarship Appeal: Reasons are varied but may include an inability to attend school because of a serious medical condition or a personal situation such as divorce, death in a family, or military service.
 Reasons that are typically insufficient for an appeal to be granted are that you disagree with the grade a professor gave you, or you could have attended class but chose not to.
 The PCC Institutional Scholarship Appeal Form is only valid to appeal for the Pima Merit Tuition Award, Pima Excellence Tuition Award and the Pima Earn to Learn Scholarship.
 Other Pima scholarships are not eligible for an appeal request due to the funding and stipulations set forth by a grant and/or donor.